aboamare/vrgp-specifications/Protocol specification.md

   ```

 ### 3.1. vessel
 The _vessel_ message is used to convey information about the vessel that requests guidance.
-This includes a.o dimensions, cargo, etc. Most, if not all, of this information is "static", in that it could be known and published at the start of the sailing.
+This includes a.o dimensions, cargo, etc. Most, if not all, of this information is "static", in that it can be assumed to remain valid for the duration of the interaction with the MOC, or indeed for the duration of the voyage.
 A _vessel_ message therefor MUST be __either__ a string with a URL pointing to a publicly available JSON document with a vessel object, __or__ such an object.
 The vessel object (in the message or JSON document) has the following properties:

 __mmsi__ the object MUST have an _mmsi_ property with the Maritime Mobile Service Identifier[MMSI] string of the vessel.